-Saving out the start variable during a simulation run, or starting a run from saved state variables is optional.
-If you do not use start states, then the initial conditions will be specified from the basin and meteorologic models.
+Saving out the start state variables during a simulation run, or starting a run from saved state variables is optional.
+If you do not use saved state variables (start states), then the initial conditions will be specified from the basin and meteorologic models.
 If you do use the start states, the initial conditions specified in the basin and meteorologic models will be overridden by the values contained in the saved states used as the start states.
 If you do not use save states, the simulation will run normally.
 If you do choose to save states, the simulation will pause momentarily to save the state variables and then continue normally.
-When start states are used, they must have been saved at exactly the same time as the start time in the selected control specifications.
+The save states condition (file) that is created can be used for any simulation, the start date of the simulation does not have to be similar to the date when the save states were created.
+The save states can be used across different simulation runs, but you must make sure the basin and meteorologic models have similar configurations (similar elements in the basin model and similar modeling methods in the basin and meteorologic models) in order for the save states to be applicable.

 Selecting optional start states for the simulation run is accessed from the "Compute" tab of the Watershed Explorer.
-Click on the "Start States" node under the simulation run to display the Component Editor for the start states (Figure 279).
-The "Start States" and other optional tabs are always shown whenever the Component Editor is shown.
-You can choose the states you wish to use from the selection list.
-Only states saved by a different simulation run using the same basin model are shown.
-The only way to create states for use as saved states is by allowing the program to save them during a separate simulation run.
+Open the Component Editor for the simulation run and then click on the "States" tab (Figure 306).
+The "States" and other optional tabs are always shown whenever the simulation run Component Editor is shown.
+You can choose to save states and start the simulation with existing saved states.
+Start the simulation with saved states by choosing the states you wish to use from the "Start States" selection list.
+Only states saved by running a simulation configured to save states are shown.
 You will not be able to select start states unless there are valid states available.
+A descriptive save states name can be helpful when selecting the states to start a simulation.
+For example, a name of "March 30 - 1200" was used when saving states when creating the example for Figure 306.
+The date and time the states were saved were used for the name to aid in choosing these saved states in subsequent simulations.